Siemens-Healthineers/K2s/addons/storage/ceph/README.md

 ## Backup, Restore & Upgrade

-Because this addon connects to an **external Ceph cluster**, the user data lives on that cluster and is never owned or stored locally by K2s.
-The only state that must be preserved to re-enable the addon is its **connection configuration** (monitor endpoints, credentials, cluster ID, and pool/filesystem names).
-This configuration is persisted to `config/ceph-config.json` when the addon is enabled (including values supplied via CLI flags) and is what the backup/restore/upgrade flows capture.
+Because this addon provisions a Ceph cluster on a K2s node, the only state that must be preserved to re-enable the addon is its **configuration** (`clusterHostNode`, plus the `cephfsPool` / `cephfsFilesystem` names).
+This configuration is persisted to `config/ceph-config.json` when the addon is enabled and is what the backup/restore/upgrade flows capture.
+Re-enabling always provisions a fresh Ceph cluster on the configured Debian 13 node.

 ### Addon backup and restore